grip-on-software/data-gathering/README.md

   registration purposes.
 - `scraper/preflight.py`: Perform status checks, including integrity of secrets and the controller server, before collecting and exporting data.
-- `scraper/agent/scraper.py`: Web server providing scraper status information and immediate job starts.
+- `scraper/agent/scraper.py`: Web API server providing scraper status information and immediate job starts.

 Finally, the repository contains a controller API and its backend daemons, and a deployment interface: